mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(no_closure.__closure__)  # None
 ```

-The example with the functions `outer` and `inner` shows you a closure in action, but doesn't really explain why closures are useful nor does it give you a good example of a closure being used for something useful.
+The example with the functions `outer` and `inner` shows you a closure in action, but doesn't really explain why closures are useful, nor does it give you a good example of a closure being used for something useful.
 However, closures are very important for [decorators](#decorators), the subject of the next section.